FestusMike/COUNTRIES_API_FOR_EVERYONE/README.md

 Click [Here](https://geographicalinfoapiforeveryone.pythonanywhere.com/api/v1/docs) to view the documentation.

 > [!NOTE]
 > Please be aware that the names of all continents, states or equivalents, and local governments or equivalents, must be capitalized. i.e. The first letter must be in upper case.
-If you don't get that, don't fret :smile: the API has a spelling suggestion feature that contains that provides a list of possible correct spellings.
+If you don't get that, don't fret :smile: The API has a spelling suggestion feature that provides one or  a list of possible correct spellings, depending on the endpoint.

 + To retrieve basic data of all the continents in the world, send a GET request to: https://geographicalinfoapiforeveryone.pythonanywhere.com/api/v1/continents.
 Upon a successful request, you'll get a Json response body like the one below: